metocean/SSC/README.md

 Build the docker
 ====

-build the image from the dockerfile:
+Build the image from the dockerfile:

 ```
 $ cd /where/you/save/Dockerfile
 $ sudo docker build -t metocean/ssc_tide .
 ```

-After this you will have an image called cawthron which contain:
+After this you will have an image called cawthron which contains:
--the schism model compil ( you can type schism from anywhere inside) -the combine_output10 program to compil the output -the git hub folder with all the code everything will be in /home/user/SSC
+-the schism model compile ( you can type schism from anywhere inside) -the combine_output10 program to compile the output -the git hub folder with all the code everything will be in /home/user/SSC